isomerpages/moe-canberrapri/_about-us/Apple Distinguished School.md

 Canberra Primary School is pleased to be recognised as an Apple Distinguished School for 2022-2025.
 [Apple Distinguished Schools](https://www.apple.com/sg/education/k12/apple-distinguished-schools/) are recognized by Apple for continuous innovation in learning, teaching and the school environment.

 **Today**
 Since inception, Canberra Primary School (CPS) has been incorporating cutting-edge, ICT-based pedagogies in its curriculum to enhance teaching and learning.&nbsp; With a visionary leadership and leadership support, teachers’ growth mindset and ongoing teachers’ professional development, CPS continuously seeks opportunities to enable rich learning experiences for its students by providing learner-centred environment through harnessing digital technologies and leveraging Personal Learning Devices (PLDs).

-<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/hMA4DJetEVs?si=XSXXHZBltoPhxAVX" height="315" width="560"></iframe>
+Click [here](https://youtu.be/hMA4DJetEVs?si=Qaglvs8hY1SCfq6H) to find out more.

 **Learning**
 A comprehensive, progressive and distinctive&nbsp;[Applied Learning Programme – ICT &amp; Media (ALP)](https://canberrapri.moe.edu.sg/our-programmes/applied-learning-programme) which consists of two stages have been put in place since 2014.
 The stages are:<br>